melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ### Linearithmic time, O(n log n)

-- Splits a problem into parts and then process each (common in sorting algorithms, Merge Sort, and QuickSort).
+- Split a problem into parts and then process each part (common in sorting algorithms, Merge Sort, and QuickSort).

 ```python
 def quicksort(arr):